xShadowBlade/emath.js/README.md

 ### Include using CDN

+Include the following script in your HTML file.
+It will set the global variable `eMath` to the `window` object.

 > Note: There is no development build for CDN, as it is used for nodejs.
 > Replace `@latest` with the version you want to use. (e.g. `@8.3.0`), or use `@latest` for the latest version.